AARUSsHI/Data-Analytics-Portfolio/data_cleaning/README.md

 - Order outcome analysis shows a high delivery success rate (~97%) with minimal cancellations
 - São Paulo dominates revenue contribution

+## ❓ Key Questions Answered
+- Where is revenue concentrated?
+- What percentage of customers drive most revenue?
+- How strong is customer retention?
+- Which regions contribute the most to sales?
+- Where are the biggest drop-offs in the order funnel?

 ## 📁 Project Structure
 - `sql/` → All SQL queries (fundamentals → advanced → analytics)
 - `python/` → Data cleaning & analysis notebooks